 Our goal is to manage the environmental impacts of our products over their entire life cycle and address the safety and quality aspects of our operations in a comprehensive and systematic manner.
 The activity management system that covers the environmental aspects, safety, and quality serves as a key tool for this purpose.
 Our operations manual is ISO 14001 compliant in terms of the environmental aspects and ISO 9001 compliant as regards quality.
 The key document that guides our environmental protection efforts is the Environmental Protection procedure.

 Our environmental targets are specified in the company’s sustainability strategy, which is drawn up for a period of five years and updated annually.
 Vice President, Quality & Sustainability is involved in drawing up the strategy along with the Environmental and Responsibility Manager, who reports to the Vice President.
-Working together with environmental experts in Finland, the US and Russia, the Environmental and Responsibility Manager prepares an annual environmental program for the factories.
+Working together with environmental experts from different locations, the Environmental and Responsibility Manager prepares an annual environmental program for the factories.
 The program specifies the detailed targets, actions, schedules and responsible persons for the goals presented in the strategy.
 In addition, individual units have their own projects for developing the operations and processes.

 The development of environmental aspects is reviewed monthly at the management meetings.
 The senior management provides direct feedback to the responsible persons, as needed.